-HEI also asks that the application to the IRB (including the informed consent) be provided to HEI at the time it is submitted to the IRB.
+HEI also asks that the application to the IRB (including the informed consent) or equivalent be provided to HEI at the time it is submitted to the IRB or IRB equivalent.
 HEI may propose modifications to the informed consent if it believes that the risks to the subjects are not properly represented.

-Applicants who are (a) utilizing data or samples from subjects recruited for another study or (b) collecting additional samples from subjects recruited for other studies, need to provide the IRB approval and informed consent obtained for the original study and the IRB approval for the HEI study.
+Applicants who are (a) utilizing data or samples from subjects recruited for another study or (b) collecting additional samples from subjects recruited for other studies, need to provide the IRB or IRB equivalent's approval and informed consent obtained for the original study and the IRB or IRB equivalent's approval for the HEI study.